rubenelkana/bark/README.md

 text_prompt = """
      Hello, my name is Suno.
 And, uh — and I like pizza. [laughs] But I also have other interests such as playing tic tac toe.
+"Okay!
+Here’s the question:
+ Which is better—pizza or burgers?
+ Hmm… that’s a tough choice!"
+"But burgers are so cool!
+ You can eat them anywhere.
+You don’t need a plate!
+ And there’s cheese, lettuce, and yummy meat inside!"
+"Oh, my favorite is pepperoni.
+ It’s spicy and delicious!
+ What about you, Zoe?"
+"Pineapple?
+No way!
+That’s weird!
+ Fruit doesn’t go on pizza!"
+"Wow!
+That sounds tasty!
+ Maybe pizza and burgers are both great."
+"Tell us in the comments!
+ And don’t forget to practice the new words!"
+Bye!
+(Waving and smiling at the camera.)
 """
 audio_array = generate_audio(text_prompt)